prettymuchbryce/easystarjs/README.md

 #### HTML5 Pathfinding Library #####

 easystar.js is an asynchronous A* pathfinding API written in Javascript for use in your HTML5 games.
-The aim of the project is to make it easy and fast to implement performance conscious pathfinding into your project.
+The goal of this project is to make it easy and fast to implement performance conscious pathfinding into your games.

 Find the minified file in the __/bin__ folder.